 And thanks for support and encouragement from:

-Please see our Technical Support web page.
+Please see the Hercules Technical Support page.

 Last updated $Date$ $Revision$